bartkowiaktomasz/algorithmic-challenges/LeetCode/README.md

 ---
 - [x] 226.
 Invert Binary Tree (Easy)
 > Given the `root` of a binary tree, invert the tree, and return its `root`.

 ---
+- [x] 274.
+H-Index (Medium)
+> Given an array of integers citations where `citations[i]` is the number of citations a researcher received for their ith paper, return the researcher's h-index.
+The h-index is defined as the maximum value of h such that the given researcher has published at least h papers that have each been cited at least h times.

+- Solution: For `O(N)` use counting sort and compute cumulative sum (reversed).
+E.g. `citations = [3,0,6,1,5] -> [1,1,0,1,0,1,1] -> [5,4,3,3,2,2,1]`.
+The meaning of each entry at idx `idx` is "Number of papers with number of citations >= `idx`"

+---
 - [x] 416.
 Partition Equal Subset Sum (Medium)